Icon.jpg

 3) Uninvestable Complexity

 Mental health is not just a healthcare issue—it spans biotech, real estate, workforce development, public markets, and social services.
+The Center for Disease Control (CDC) calls these indirect healthcare issues, the Social Determinants of Health (SDoH).
 Investing in solutions requires expertise across multiple disciplines and industries, which few investors possess.
+Fortunately, we have deep domain expertise in each of this verticals, built very slowly over decades by individual family business.
+(Maybe, there was a high consciousness at work, architecting the whole thing, and we didn’t even know it).

 4) The Long Tail of Solutions